-The study attributed habitat distinctiveness values to all land parcels in the Neighbourhood Area, which should be taken into account when planning decisions are made.
+The study attributed habitat distinctiveness values to all land parcels in the Neighbourhood Area and the Neighbourhood Forum is keen to ensure that these are taken into account when planning decisions are made.
 Several parcels of land were identified as high distinctiveness.
-These are priority habitats of Principal Importance.
+These are priority habitats recognised locally as being of Principal Importance.
 A large number of land parcels were identified as medium distinctiveness.
 These are usually rich in wildlife and act as ecological stepping stones and wildlife corridors.
 Most of the areas of priority habitat in Woodford are pockets of deciduous woodland often around ponds or clusters of ponds.
 The report recommends that further detailed ecological survey work is undertaken to evaluate further the habitats of medium distinctiveness.
 (14)

 The CWT study identified a wildlife corridor which provides ecological connectivity between woodland, wetland, grassland and waterside habitats within and beyond the neighbourhood area.
 It supports a wide range of species including birds, mammals, amphibians and invertebrates that are in decline both locally and nationally.
 Some of the most notable are the curlew, skylark, lapwing, European brown hare, brown long-eared bat, dragonflies and damselflies, which depend on the semi-natural habitats highlighted in the report.
-(14) CWT recommended that the corridor, is identified in Woodford Neighbourhood Plan and protected from development.
+(14) CWT would like to see the corridor protected from any form of development.
 (14)